French, German ministers to tackle green subsidies with US

 They will then speak with Commerce Secretary Gina Raimondo and Treasury Secretary Janet Yellen, before meeting Democratic Senator Joe Manchin -- who was key in passing the IRA.

-Yellen spoke Monday with European Commission Executive Vice-President Margrethe Vestager, and "stressed the need to stimulate technology development and deployment on both sides of the Atlantic to speed the transition to green energy and achieve our collective climate goals," the Treasury Department said.
+Yellen spoke Monday with European Commission Executive Vice-President Margrethe Vestager, and "stressed the need to stimulate technology development and deployment on both sides of the Atlantic to speed the transition to green energy," the Treasury Department said.

+Under the IRA, $370 billion will go toward cutting greenhouse gas emissions in the form of tax cuts for companies, along with subsidies for electric vehicles, batteries and renewable energy projects -- if they are manufactured in the United States.

 In an interview with AFP on Friday, Le Maire called the IRA "a game changer."